codaishin/vscode-c-cpp/INSTALL_PYTHON_DEVS.md

 # Install dependencies

-## In Environemnt (recommended)
+## Option 1: In Environemnt (recommended)

 The name of the environment will be ".env" in this example.
 But you can name it whatever you want.
+If you do, you neet to change `python.defaultInterpreterPath` in `.vscode/settings.json`

 This approach is used to install dependencies for a given python program inside an environment.
 The python program should then always be run from